wuyuyue/microscope/README.md

 # Usage

-## Set appchain
+## Set AppChain

-If you visit the explorer first time, the side panel will pop up to set appchain address you want to listen to.
+If you visit the explorer for the first time, the side panel will pop up asking to set AppChain address you want to listen to.

 ## Data in Microscope